Our Top Free Resource

 You can give real estate to Big Life in the following ways:

-Are you tired of the hassles of maintaining your property, such as paying taxes, utilities, and repair bills?
-Consider donating the property to Big Life in exchange for reliable payments for life for yourself (and someone else, if you choose).
+Are you tired of the hassles of maintaining your property such as paying taxes, utilities, and repair bills?
+Consider donating the property to Big Life in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.

-You can contribute any type of appreciated real estate you've owned for more than one year, provided it's unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
-The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm or commercial property.
+You can contribute any type of appreciated real estate you've owned for more than one year, provided it is unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
+The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm, or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
 Your estate planning attorney, who will draft your trust, can give you more details.

-This gift can be a wonderful way for you to support Big Life and simultaneously transfer appreciated real estate to your family tax-free.
+This gift can be a wonderful way for you to benefit Big Life and simultaneously transfer appreciated real estate to your family tax-free.
 You should consider funding the charitable lead trust with real estate that is income-producing and expected to increase in value over the term of the trust.

 A gift of real estate may be a perfect way to honor your loved one in perpetuity.
 When you make an endowed gift of real estate, your contribution is invested with and becomes part of our endowment.
 An annual distribution is made for the purpose you designate.
 Because the principal remains intact, the fund will generate support in perpetuity.

-Legal Name: Big Life Foundation USA
+Legal name: Big Life Foundation USA

 Address: 1715 North Heron Drive, Ridgefield, WA 98642